mqAncientHistory/cityOfRome/_posts/2018-10-16-Theatre-of-Pompey.md

 <h1 id="archaeological-remains-and-other-evidence">Archaeological Remains and other evidence</h1>

 {% include lightbox.html
-caption="*Figure 4.* Photo of the remains within the *Largo di Torre Argentina* with the assumed location of the Curia highlighted, Photo By Ray Laurence" image="Ewan/fig4-rayphoto.jpg" width="1019" height="765" %}
+caption="*Figure 4.* Photo of the remains within the *Largo di Torre Argentina* with the assumed location of the Curia highlighted.
+Photo By Ray Laurence" image="Ewan/fig4-rayphoto.jpg" width="1019" height="765" %}